-Valencia a city full of life, considered by many tourists as one of the best cities to live, for its quality of life, for its temperate climate, its famous beaches such as Malvarrosa, there are may things to see in Valencia.
+Valencia, a city full of life, considered by many tourists as one of the best cities to live, for its quality of life, for its temperate climate, its famous beaches such as Malvarrosa, there are many things to see in Valencia.

 Its nature with the Albufera Natural Park, one of the most representative and valuable wetlands in the Valencian Community.

-Its green spaces such as the old bed of the Turia river, today converted into a garden, “el Jardín del Turia” (largest urban garden in Spain) as well as many other attractions that the city offers.
+Its green spaces such as the old bed of the Turia river, today converted into a park, “el Jardín del Turia” (the biggest urban park in Spain) as well as many other attractions that the city offers.

 Tourist attractions you should visit in Valencia:

-• The Cathedral.- Do you know the Holy Grail of Valencia? the most wanted relic in the world, the chalice that Jesus Christ used in his last supper, that is what various writings narrate … contemplate the Renaissance frescoes, see its cathedral museum and much more … and if you like the emotion and the Good views, you can go up to the Miguelete, which is the Gothic bell tower of the cathedral, with 207 steps.
+• The Cathedral.- Do you know the Holy Grail of Valencia?
+The most wanted relic in the world, the chalice that Jesus Christ used in his last supper, that is what various writings narrate … contemplate the Renaissance frescoes, see its cathedral museum and much more … and if you like the emotion and good views, you can go up to the Miguelete, which is the gothic bell tower of the cathedral, with 207 steps.

-• The church of San Nicolás.- Probably the best example of a gothic structure temple from the s.
-XV with baroque decoration of the s.
-XVII, see its frescoes that narrate the lives of the two patrons of this church.
+• The church of San Nicolás.- Probably the best example of a gothic structure temple from the15th century with baroque decoration of the 17th century, see its frescoes that narrate the lives of the two patrons of this church.
 Did you know why it has been popularly called since its restoration “the Valencian Sistine Chapel”?

 The futuristic Valencia: